iansmith/parigot/site/content/posts/is-os.md

 the kernel.
 Typically, the kernel will kill the offending user process.

 * The memory space of the kernel is protected from user programs.
-In some modes, notably development and test, the kernel implementation of API/ABI calls may be provided at dynamic link-time, ala Linux VDSOs.
+In some modes, notably development and test, the kernel implementation of API/ABI calls are provided by the so called "wasm environment" which means "the program that runs the wasm code inside itself."
+This is called `runner` in parigot.

 * The kernel provides the machinery for programs (microservices) to talk to each other.
 In production, this is networking.
 However, in other modes the kernel may provide